-At level 3 on the maturity model, you’ve found yourself having moved away from a silo-level approach, bringing together all service departments to form an enterprise-wide strategy.
+At level 3 on the ITSM maturity model, you’ve found yourself having moved away from a silo-level approach, bringing together all service departments to form an enterprise-wide strategy.
 At this level, focus shifts from only managing costs to customer-centric approaches.
 Multiple service departments collaborate through a single enterprise service management solution to provide a one-stop-shop experience for the customer.
 At level 3, suppliers are involved in the process of supporting customers’ complete interfaces.
 And key metrics are in place for feedback collection to improve your service delivery.

 Business alignment is level 4

 At this point in the ITSM maturity model, the organization has a unified vision of its service management processes and an enterprise-wide strategy – where annual goals are based on customer experience metrics to improve service delivery continually.
 Here, agile core teams help enhance service delivery and support initiatives and projects that lead to a better end-user experience.
 The focus is on improving end-to-end processes, providing multi-channel support, and providing a single view of the end user.

 At the highest level of the ITSM maturity model, quality delivery by service departments is a key differentiator.
 Customer service is continually improved by delivering experiences and insights where, when, and how the customer wants them.
 At level 5, the organization’s employees are empowered to take action to innovate and transform service departments into a business partner, providing value by continually gaining a competitive edge for the entire organization.